moira-alert/helmcharts/CONTRIBUTING.md

 # Contributing

-To add new or update existing helm chart:
+To add new or update existing chart:

  - Place chart files into `charts/chartName` directory
  - Execute `helm package charts/chartName`